MohamedElbanna171/MohamedElbanna171/README.md

 - Conducted market research for 343 companies across 60 industries using Power BI.
 - Highlighted market distribution, salary trends, and top-performing companies through detailed visualizations.

-### 🏬 Sales and Outlet Performance Analysis
+### 🚀 Blinkit
-- Provided in-depth analysis of sales and outlet performance data.
+- Provided advanced analytics and reporting using Blinkit to optimize operational efficiency.
-- Visualized metrics like total sales, item weight, and outlet ratings by type, size, and location.
+- Leveraged Blinkit for real-time insights into process workflows and performance improvements.

 ### 👥 Customer Behavior Analysis for Therapist Clinic
 - Analyzed customer behavior for a therapist clinic using Excel and Power BI.